 and widgets (

-Layouts are invisible containers that control how its child views are positioned on the screen.
+Layouts are containers that control how their child views are positioned on the screen.

 Widgets are UI components such as buttons and text boxes.

 ViewGroup objects form branches in the layout and contain

 Android provides an XML vocabulary for

 View classes, so

 most of your UI is defined in XML files.
 However, instead of teaching you to write

 some XML, this lesson shows you how to create a layout using Android Studio's Layout Editor, which

 makes it easy to build a layout by drag-and-dropping views.

 To get started, set up your workspace as follows: